 - How much collagen should you take a day?

-Best All-Around Pick: Ancient Nutrition Multi Collagen Protein
+Best Overall Pick: Ancient Nutrition Multi Collagen Protein

 - Why We Love It: Designed to be mixed with water or even added to cookies, Ancient Nutrition’s unflavored powder features ten unique types of collagen that promote both healthy skin and restful sleep. “[This] comes from real food sources and also contains probiotics and vitamin C,” notes Garcia.
 “It also helped me tremendously with my hair regrowth.”